Hezbollah: Conflict with Israel

 On 25 July 1993, following Hezbollah's killing of seven Israeli soldiers in southern Lebanon, Israel launched Operation Accountability, known in Lebanon as the Seven Day War, during which the IDF carried out their heaviest artillery and air attacks on targets in southern Lebanon since 1982.
 The aim of the operation was to eradicate the threat posed by Hezbollah and to force the civilian population north to Beirut so as to put pressure on the Lebanese Government to restrain Hezbollah.
 The fighting ended when an unwritten understanding was agreed to by the warring parties.
 Apparently, the 1993 understanding provided that Hezbollah combatants would not fire rockets at northern Israel, while Israel would not attack civilians or civilian targets in Lebanon.

 In April 1996, after continued Hezbollah rocket attacks on Israeli civilians, the Israeli armed forces launched Operation Grapes of Wrath, which was intended to wipe out Hezbollah's base in southern Lebanon.
 Over 100 Lebanese refugees were killed by the shelling of a UN base at Qana, in what the Israeli military said was a mistake.

 Following several days of negotiations, the two sides signed the Grapes of Wrath Understandings on 26 April 1996.
 A cease-fire was agreed upon between Israel and Hezbollah, which would be effective on 27 April 1996.
 Both sides agreed that civilians should not be targeted, which meant that Hezbollah would be allowed to continue its military activities against IDF forces inside Lebanon.

 2000 Hezbollah cross-border raid

 On 7 October 2000, three Israeli soldiers—Adi Avitan, Staff Sgt.
 Benyamin Avraham, and Staff Sgt.
 Omar Sawaidwere—were abducted by Hezbollah while patrolling the border between the Israeli-occupied Golan Heights and Lebanon.
 The soldiers were killed either during the attack or in its immediate aftermath.
-Israel Defense Minister Shaul Mofaz said that Hezbollah abducted the soldiers and then killed them.
+Israel Defence Minister Shaul Mofaz said that Hezbollah abducted the soldiers and then killed them.
 The bodies of the slain soldiers were exchanged for Lebanese prisoners in 2004.